Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Preliminaries and a brief literature on the symmetrized polydisc

 The notion of Taylor joint spectrum of commuting tuples of operators and distinguished boundary of a domain play pivotal role in this paper.
-Indeed, the distinguished varieties in the polydisc and in the symmetrized polydisc have been characterized in terms of Taylor joint spectrum of certain commuting square matrices.
-Also, von Neumann and Arveson's pioneering approach to operator theory via the concepts of spectral and complete spectral set is essential for the operator theoretic part of this article.
-In this section, we shall provide a glimpse of these fundamental concepts of modern mathematics.
+For this reason we provide a brief discussion on these topics.